kysley/type.city/apps/web/README.md

 - [] cursor selection ui

 # mp
+- [] cursor simulation. go for word idx+ letter idx regardless of where that word is on the users view
 - [x] turborepo with backend
 - [x] socketio rooms per game
 - [x] transmit updates